Uthiripookkal: Soundtrack

-The soundtrack was composed by Ilaiyaraaja, while the lyrics for the songs were written by Kannadasan, M. G. Vallabhan, Muthulingam and Gangai Amaran.
+The soundtrack was composed by Ilaiyaraaja.
 The song "Naan Paada" is set in the Carnatic raga known as Kalyani.
+The flute portions in "Azhagiya Kanne" were performed by Sudhakar.

 Release and reception

 Uthiripookkal was released on 19 October 1979.
 The Tamil magazine Ananda Vikatan, in a review dated 4 November 1979, rated the film 60 out of 100.
 It is among the magazine's highest-rated films.
-Kausikan of Kalki praised Mahendran for adapting the story "Chitrannai" beautifully into screen and portraying every frame as a painter while also praising the performances of actors and cinematography.
+Kausikan of Kalki praised Mahendran for adapting "Chitrannai" beautifully for the screen and portraying every frame as a painter while also praising the performances of actors and cinematography.
 The Indian Express wrote on 20 October, "[Uthiripookkal] is a celluloid poem.
 It is for the Tamil people to decide whether they want meaningful films or just movies."
 The Hindu wrote on 26 October, "This colour movie is bound to change the fate of [the] Tamil film industry provided the producers take the cue."

+Naagai Dharuman of Anna praised Mahendran for adapting a short story and making a film with quality and for handling scenes with realism.
+He also appreciated natural dialogues, actors for living as characters instead of acting, Ilaiyaraaja's music, Ashok Kumar's cinematography and concluded calling it flowers that do not fall in the mind and spread fragrance.
 The film was a commercial success, running for 175 days in theatres and becoming a silver jubilee film.
 Mahendran won the Filmfare Award for Best Tamil Director, and S. Janaki won the Tamil Nadu State Film Award for Best Female Playback Singer.
 The film was screened at the 1979/1980 International Film Festival of India as part of its Indian Panorama section.

 Legacy

-The film has been critically acclaimed and is considered a landmark film in Tamil cinema.
+Uthiripookkal is considered a landmark film in Tamil cinema.
 After watching the film, many people who also read the source material thronged bookstores to read it again because of the differences between the two.
 In a 2002 interview with The Hindu, director Mani Ratnam remarked "If I get anywhere near what Mahendran did in [Uthiripookkal], I’ll be a happy man."
 The Times of India wrote, "1979 was the year of Uthiripookkal".
-On the centenary of Indian cinema in April 2013, IBN Live (later known as News18) included the film in its list of 100 greatest Indian films of all time.
+On the centenary of Indian cinema in April 2013, IBNLive (later known as News18) included the film in its list of 100 greatest Indian films of all time.
+Filmmakers like AR Murugadoss and Pa.
+Ranjith have recognised the film as one of their favourites.